Chicago Community Trust

 The Chicago Community Trust (the Trust) is the community foundation serving Chicago, suburban Cook County, and the Illinois counties of DuPage, Kane, Lake, McHenry, and Will.
-Established on May 12, 1915, it is the third largest community foundation in the country as of 2019, with assets of more than $3.3 billion.
-The Trust awards more than $360 million annually in grants and has awarded more than $2 billion in grants since its founding.
-The Trust received gifts totaling almost $469 million during the 2019 fiscal year.
+Established on May 12, 1915, it is the second largest community foundation in the country as of 2020, with assets of more than $4.5 billion.
+In fiscal year 2023, the Trust awarded more than $1.6 billion in grants and received more than $1.4 billion in contributions.